-Person of interest IDed in Washington DC shooting that wounded four
+Person of interest named in Washington DC shooting that wounded four

 Raymond Spencer: Person of interest identified in Washington DC shooting that wounded four

-Police also announced fourth victim
+Police also announced fourth victim in capital incident

-Washington, DC, police have named Raymond Spencer of Fairfax, Virginia, as a person of interest in a shooting that occured Friday and wounded four people, sending scores of officers into the Van Ness neighbourhood in response.
+Washington, DC, police have named Raymond Spencer of Fairfax, Virginia, as a person of interest in a shooting that wounded four people, sending scores of officers into the Van Ness neighbourhood in response.

 “We would like to speak to Mr Spencer, see if he has any role in this,” Washington assistant police chief Stuart Emerman said during a news conference on Friday.
 “And hopefully that will lead us to understand what happened here and why.”